Entropy along expanding foliations: Introduction

 \end{main}

-Theorem~\ref{main.C} contains abundance of systems: By Avila~\cite{AA}, $\C^\infty$ volume preserving diffeomorphisms are $\C^1$ dense.
-And by Baraviera and Bonatti~\cite{BB}, the volume preserving partially hyperbolic diffeomorphisms with one-dimensional center and non-vanishing center exponent are $\C^1$ open and dense.
-Moreover, the subset of accessible systems is $\C^1$ open and $\C^k$ dense for any $k\geq 1$ among all partially hyperbolic diffeomorphisms with one-dimensional center direction, by Burns, Rodriguez Hertz, Rodriguez Hertz, Talitskaya and Ures~\cite{HHU,BHHTU}; see also Theorem 1.5 in Ni{\c{t}}ic{\u{a}} and T{\"o}r{\"o}k~\cite{NT}.
-The diffeomorphisms such that both the strong stable foliation and the strong unstable foliation are minimal are also quite common, which fill an open and dense subset of volume preserving partially hyperbolic diffeomorphisms with one-dimensional center and some fixed compact center leaf, this follows from a conservative version of the results of~\cite{BDU}.
+Theorem~\ref{main.C} contains abundance of systems: by Avila~\cite{AA}, $\C^\infty$ volume preserving diffeomorphisms are $\C^1$ dense, and by Baraviera and Bonatti~\cite{BB}, the volume preserving partially hyperbolic diffeomorphisms with one-dimensional center and non-vanishing center exponent are $\C^1$ open and dense.
+Moreover, the subset of accessible systems is $\C^1$ open and $\C^k$ dense for any $k\geq 1$ among all partially hyperbolic diffeomorphisms with one-dimensional center direction (Burns, Rodriguez Hertz, Rodriguez Hertz, Talitskaya and Ures~\cite{BHHTU}; see also Theorem 1.5 in Ni{\c{t}}ic{\u{a}} and T{\"o}r{\"o}k~\cite{NT}).